Academic Curriculum

 Our aim is to nurture our pupils into becoming outstanding young people by creating a life-balance between academic work and extra-curricular activities.
 Our close links with schools in our community and further afield enables Berkhamsted pupils to develop an awareness and understanding of the wider world.

-Sixth Formers introduce celebrating excellence in 2022
+Sixth Formers introduce celebrating excellence

 Orlando and Rebecca